EliaTogni/Univault/Classes/Simulation.md

 ![[ElectricCircuti.png]]

 Now, we know that these $3$ shocks occur at different rates $\lambda_1$, $\lambda_2$ and $\lambda_3$.
 What we are interest in is the rate of failure of the components.
 The shocks are independent.
-The failures, however, are not.
-We wish to generate failures for these two times.
+The failures, however, are not (e.g., the probability of the failure of $T_2$ changes if we know that $T_1$ failed).
+We wish to generate times for these two failures.

-In this type of situation, we normally don't know the joint distribution of $T1$ and $T2$ since it depends on the actual distribution of failure times.
+In this type of situation, we normally don't know the joint distribution of $T_1$ and $T_2$ since it depends on the actual distribution of failure times.
 We are however able to approximate the joint distribution with the **Marshall-Olkin copula**, which is a copula defined in this way

 $$C(x, y) = \min\{x^\alpha y, xy^\beta\} \text{, with } \alpha = \frac{\lambda_1}{\lambda_1 + \lambda_3} \text{ and } \frac{\lambda_2}{\lambda_2 + \lambda_3}$$